jimbono/stencil-form-telemetry/project-documentation.md

 5. Integrate machine learning models for predictive analytics based on collected telemetry data
 6. Implement a plugin system to allow easy addition of custom telemetry processors
 7. Create a configuration UI for adjusting telemetry settings in real-time
-8. Implement a real backend for the UserService
+8. Implement real backend integration for the UserService
 9. Add more interactive features to the UserProfile component
 10. Extend telemetry to track user behavior across multiple components in a micro frontend architecture
 11. Implement advanced analytics on form completion times to identify usability issues or areas for improvement in the form design